SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Wearing Rarity's beautiful dress was a pink mare.
 Though her hair was done up, her eyes shadowed, and the stark lighting disguised her silhouette, there was no mistaking the mare next to her.

 "Oh, darling, you look so beautiful in it.
-How could I have not noticed it was you…" Tears started to well in her eyes.
+How could I not have noticed it was you…" Tears started to well in her eyes.
 "I'm so sorry."

 Pinkie just smiled.
-"Oh, it's alright, you were just a little too worried about the feedback."
+"Oh, it's alright.
+You were just a little too worried about the feedback." [comma splice]

 Rarity wrapped Pinkie in another hug.
 "I think you've got a lot of work ahead of you."